ethz-coss/ethz-coss.github.io/_talks/Vittorio_Loreto.md

 ---
-name: New tools for urban regeneration
+name: New Tools for Urban Regeneration
 speakers:
   - Vittorio Loreto
 categories:
   - Presentation
 ---

-New tools for urban regeneration
+New Tools for Urban Regeneration